Great Andamanese peoples: Current status

 Today only two tribes (Jeru and Bo) remain in significant number; the Cari tribe is on its way to extinction.
 There are still a few people (all elderly) with partial Kora and Pucikwar descent, but they identify themselves as either Jeru or Bo.
 However, the cultural and linguistic identities of the individual tribes have largely been lost; their members now speak mostly Hindi or a mixed language, a Great Andamanese creole.

 Although the Great Andamanese on Strait Island still obtain some of their diet from hunting, fishing and gathering, they now consume rice and other Indian food, and are dependent on support by the Indian government for survival.
 They now practice some agriculture, and have established some poultry farms.

-An Andamanese family on the Great Andaman island in 2006.
+An Andamanese family on the Great Andaman island in 2006, including Boa Sr (right).

 Census figures

 Names and spellings, with populations, from the 1901 and 1994 censuses were as follows: